-The impacts resulting from project implementation on terrestrial and aquatic habitat were evaluated using Habitat Evaluation Procedures (HEP) modeling developed by USFWS.
+Impacts resulting from project implementation on terrestrial and aquatic habitat were evaluated using Habitat Evaluation Procedures (HEP) modeling developed by USFWS.
 HEP is based on suitability models that provide a quantitative description of the habitat requirements for a species or group of species.
-Details on this evaluation are described in Chapter 2 of Appendix F.
+Details are described in Chapter 2 of Appendix F.

 Table 6-1 below provides a summary of impacted habitat types and mitigation required to off-set unavoidable adverse impacts by area and average annual habitat unit (AAHU), a numerical value representing quality and quantity of habitat.
 A full account of the ecological modeling, mitigation plan, and monitoring and adaptive management measures can be found in Appendix F to this document.
+The implementation of avoidance, minimization, and mitigation measures to include monitoring and adaptive management ensures that adverse impacts to aquatic resources are less than significant.